 Spicy Mayo Sauce

 1 tbsp Sriracha

 Peal and de-vain Shrimp but leave the tails attached.
 Roll each Shrimp in one Wonton Wrapper, leaving the tail out, one half roll, then fold the bottom of the wrapper over the end of the shrimp like a burrito and roll the Wrapper and Shrimp together as one until you reach the furthest edge and stop.
 Dab the edge with water and seal by pressing firmly.
 Fry at 350 degrees for 4 minutes or until golden brown.
-Mix the two ingredients together for Spicy Mayo and adjust for taste and enjoy your Firecracker Shrimp.
+Mix the two ingredients together for Spicy Mayo, adjust for taste and enjoy your Firecracker Shrimp.

 All of the ingredients are designed to pack a wallop of nutrition and explode with flavor.
 It’s got Onions, Peppers, Tomatoes, Avocado, Cucumber and a list of other seasoning’s and ingredients you’re going to love.
 You can serve this with chips, eat it plain as a salad, serve as a Tostada or, my favorite, as a Cocktail in a glass with Clamato!